eddiechou/NeighborhoodMap/README.md

 ---

 Functionality:
--Highlighted locations
+- Map Markers to identify popular locations or places you'd like to visit
+- Search function to easily discover these locations
+- Listview to support simple browsing of all locations
--Third-party data about those locations
+- Third-party data that provides additional information about those locations
--Various ways to browse the content
+- Various ways to browse the content

 ---

+Things Learned:
+- AJAX calls to 3rd party APIs
+- Knockout organizational framework
+- Error-handling to provide users with a consistent and good experience

 # Notes